-The Hotel & Leisure (H&L) sector is comprised mainly of the following subsectors: tourism and tour operators, hotel industry, airlines etc. The scope of Hotel & Leisure services under these sub sectors is quite broad and may include:
+The Hotel & Leisure (H&L) sector is comprised mainly of the following subsectors: tourism and tour operators, hotel industry, airlines etc. (Impact of VAT on Hotel and Leisure Sector) The scope of Hotel & Leisure services under these sub sectors is quite broad and may include:

 - Tour packages